mohsinulhaq/react-popper-tooltip/README.md

 > `object`

-Options to `MutationObserver`, used internally for updating tooltip position based on trigger DOM changes.
+Options to `MutationObserver`, used internally for updating tooltip position based on its DOM changes.
 For more information, refer to [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) docs.

 Default options: